 - 11.6.1 Charge.
 The Bylaws and Review Committee shall review the standing committees and by-laws every year and recommend if changes are needed in the by-laws or if standing committees should be continued, revised or terminated.
 Faculty opinion shall be solicited during the year before the annual report of the committee is written.
-The Bylaws and Review Committee shall have the power to: recommend new committees, both standing committees and ad hoc committees, for approval by the Faculty; to serve as tellers in polling and elections-is conducted; and to be responsible for preparing new inserts for the College Bylaws to keep it up-to-date as sections of the University Manual and the AAUP Contract are changed. - 11.6.2 Membership.
-The members of the Bylaws and Review Committee shall be three faculty members nominated and elected in accordance with procedures described in appropriate sections of these bylaws. - 11.6.3 Chairperson.
+The Bylaws and Review Committee shall have the power to: recommend new committees, both standing committees and ad hoc committees, for approval by the Faculty; to serve as tellers in polling and elections; and to be responsible for preparing new inserts for the College Bylaws to keep it up-to-date as sections of the University Manual and the AAUP Contract are changed. - 11.6.2 Membership.
+The members of the Bylaws and Review Committee shall be composed of three (3) faculty members and shall be maintained with nominees selected by the departments and elected by the college.
+Terms will be consistent with the language for the rest of CELS committees per Section 9 of these bylaws. shall be three faculty members nominated and elected in accordance with procedures described in appropriate sections of these bylaws. - 11.6.3 Chairperson.
 The Bylaws and Review Committee shall elect its own chairperson at the beginning of the academic year.